<?xml version="1.0" encoding="UTF-8"?>

 <podcast:episode>3</podcast:episode>

-<itunes:title>Community Engagement with Erica Brown</itunes:title>
+<itunes:title>Community Engagement and Community as a Calling with Kingston's Erica Brown</itunes:title>

 <itunes:episodeType>full</itunes:episodeType>